The Economist's Decline

 A discipline in crisis

-In the last 10 years, however, things have changed, and in this era defined by populist, anti-establishment politics, economists’ time in the sun looks to be drawing to a close - at least for now.
+In the last 10 years, however, things have changed, and in this era defined by populist, anti-establishment politics, economists’ time in the sun looks to be drawing to a close - for the time being at least.
 Reliance on their theories is withering, and general trust in their practice has waned.
 Politicians, clearly, have distanced themselves from economic aides.
 Gone are the days when leaders swore allegiance to economists.
 Margaret Thatcher’s fawning over Milton Friedman or Bill Clinton’s exaltation of Joseph Steglitz now feel like distant memories.
 And it’s difficult to imagine Trump invoking the spirit of Robert Lucas Jr. any time soon.
 To the contrary, much of his policy has been at odds with mainstream economic wisdom - his trade war with China, for instance, widely condemned.
-While Trump’s particular ambivalence towards economists is indicative of his own capricious nature, it’s nonetheless aligned with a general breakdown of trust that is sweeping society.
+Although Trump’s particular ambivalence towards economists is indicative of his own capricious nature, it's also aligned with a general breakdown of trust that has swept society.

 2008 Financial Crisis